Stock market today: Wall Street holds near record levels, with S&P 500 on precipice of 5,000

 In stock markets abroad, indexes rose across much of Asia and Europe.

-Stocks rose 1.3% in Shanghai after China replaced its top stock market regulator late Wednesday with a former banker nicknamed the “broker butcher,” analysts say, due to his record for cracking down on market abuses such as insider trading.
+Stocks climbed 1.3% in Shanghai after China replaced its top stock market regulator late Wednesday with an industry veteran nicknamed the "broker butcher," analysts say, due to his record for cracking down on market abuses such as insider trading.
 Stocks fell 1.3% in Hong Kong, though.

 Beijing has been struggling to prop up what have been some of the world's worst-performing markets this year.